adrissonGalvao/home-collect/README.md

 # home-collect

-An api created in go to collect sensor data
+The API will receive and store sensor data and show the user in real time